tjayr/remote-jmx-monitoring/README.md

 ## Authentication

-Sample JMX authentication files are in the `security` folder
+Sample JMX authentication files are in the `monitored-app/auth` folder

 ## Keys and Certificates

-Keystore and truststore for both client (JDK Mission Control, JVisualvm etc) and the sample spring application are in the `keys` folder.
+Keystore and truststore for both client (JDK Mission Control, JVisualvm etc) and the sample spring application are in the `monitored-app/keys` folder.
 The password for all is: `changeit`

 ## Configuration